MagedMohamedTurk/Turbomachinery-Rotors-Balancing/docs/source/README.rst

 Installation
 ------------
-.. warning:: The installation steps was tested in Linux OS, other systems may differ accordingly.
+.. warning:: The installation steps were tested in Linux OS, other systems may differ accordingly.

 Prerequisites
 +++++++++++++